Attention-Based Multimodal Image Matching: Related work

 \subsection{Transformer-based approaches in computer vision}

-The Transformer architecture was introduced by Vaswani \etal\cite {Transformer} as a novel formulation of attention-based approaches, allowing the encoding of sequences without RNN layers such as LSTM and GRU.
-Transformers were first applied in Natural Language Processing tasks \cite {bert}, and then proved successful in a gamut of computer vision schemes \cite{AttentionAugmentedConvNets, detr,ImageWorth16x16Words,ImageTransformer, SuperGlue}.
+The transformer architecture was introduced by Vaswani et al. \cite {Transformer} as a novel formulation of attention-based approaches, which allows encoding sequences without RNN layers such as LSTM and GRU.
+Transformers were first applied in Natural Language Processing tasks \cite {bert}, and then proved successful in a variety of computer vision schemes \cite{AttentionAugmentedConvNets, detr,ImageWorth16x16Words,ImageTransformer, SuperGlue}.
 Transformers, in contrast to convolution networks, are capable of aggregating long-range interactions between a sequence of input vectors.
 In computer vision, we can formulate the outputs of a backbone CNN as a sequence as in \cite {detr,SuperGlue,ImageWorth16x16Words} and encode them using a Transformer encoder that aggregates spatial interactions (attention weights) between the activation map entries.
-Task-informative entries are numerically emphasized, compared to the non-informative ones.
+Task-informative entries are numerically enhanced compared to noninformative ones.
 The Transformer architecture is composed of stacked layers of self-attention encoders and decoders attending the encoder outputs using a set of vectors denoted as queries.
 Using self-attention, the encoder produces a weighted average over the values of its inputs, such that the weights are produced dynamically using a similarity function between the inputs.
-Transformers-based Encoders and Decoders utilize multiple stacked Multi-Head Attention and Feed Forward layers.
-In contrast to the sequentially-structured RNNs, the relative position and sequential order of the sequence elements are induced by positional encodings, that are added to the Attention embeddings.
-In this work, we propose to combine a Siamese CNN for feature extraction with self-attention implemented by a Transformer encoder, adaptively weighing the feature maps according to their task-specific contribution, resulting in richer feature descriptors, leading to better multimodal matching capabilities.
+Transformer-based encoders and decoders utilize multiple stacked multi-head Attention and feedforward layers.
+In contrast to the sequentially structured RNNs, the relative position and sequential order of the sequence elements are induced by positional encodings that are added to the Attention embeddings.